Lago Vista, Texas

 Lago Vista, Texas ("Lake View" in English) is a lakeside community located on the northern shores of Lake Travis.
-The city is located within Travis County, Texas, United States, and is less than 20 miles from downtown Austin, Texas.
+The city is located within Travis County, Texas, United States, and is less than 20 miles from downtown Austin.
 Much of Lago Vista is located on a peninsula that extends across 15.52 square miles of Texas Hill Country.
 The Colorado River runs adjacent to the city.

-Travis County, Texas experienced a population increase of 26.9% between 2010–2020.
-Lago Vista grew by 47.3% during that time.
+Travis County experienced a population increase of 26.9% between 2010 and 2020, while Lago Vista grew by 47.3% during the decade.

 Geography

-Lago Vista is on the North Shore of Lake Travis, just under 20 mi northwest of downtown Austin, Texas.
+Lago Vista is on the North Shore of Lake Travis, just under 20 mi northwest of downtown Austin.

 According to the United States Census Bureau, the city has a total area of 15.52 sqmi of which 14.6 sqmi is land and 0.6 sqmi (3.95%) is water.
 The peninsular city sits adjacent to, and partially within, the Balcones Canyonlands.
 Lago Vista has rugged terrain with elevations ranging from 774 ft (236 m) above sea level at the lake shore to 1220 ft (372 m) above sea level near Rusty Allen Airport.
 The area is characterized by steep limestone hills and canyons, some of the highest in Travis County.